GetStream/stream-chat-swift/docusaurus/docs/iOS/client/audio-support/audio-playback.md

 #### `func seek(to:)`
 Performs a seek in the loaded asset's timeline at the provided time.

+#### `configure(_ audioSessionConfigurator: AudioSessionConfiguring)`

+The default object that interacts with the `AVAudioSession`, assumes that it's the only one that manages the `AVAudioSession` shared instance.
+In scenarios where that's not the case (for example, you have an active audio session going on because of audio/video call), you can use this method to provide a another instance that will be aware of all related features and will act as the central point of `AVAudioSession` configuration between Stream VoiceRecording feature and any other feature that uses the `AVAudioSession`.

 ### Receiving updates

 By calling `subscribe(_ subscriber: AudioPlayingDelegate)` we are subscribing to receive updates from the `AudioPlaying` instance.
 Those updates include information about: